Authority: Executive Vice Chancellor and Provost

 The PTR Committee in TELS will use the standards set forth in this rule to assess the performance of tenured faculty members over the review period.
-Post-tenure reviews shall evaluate all aspects of the professional performance of faculty, in accordance to the realms of faculty responsibility specified in the faculty member’s Statement of Faculty Responsibility (SFR).
+Post-tenure reviews shall evaluate all aspects of the professional performance of faculty, in accordance to the realms of faculty responsibility specified in the faculty member’s Statement of Faculty Responsibilities (SFR).

 2.1.1 Standards for Associate Professor

 Tenured Associate Professors are expected to continue meeting the Standards for this rank set forth in the TELS Reappointment, Promotion and Tenure (RPT) Rule.
 Associate Professors will be evaluated to determine if their performance in the realms of faculty responsibility set forth in their SFR is consistent with the Standards for the rank of Associate Professor.

 2.1.2 Standards for Professor

 Tenured Professors are expected to continue meeting the standards for this rank set forth in the TELS Reappointment, Promotion and Tenure (RPT) Rule.
 Professors will be evaluated to determine if their performance in the realms of faculty responsibility set forth in their SFR is consistent with the Standards for the rank of Professor.

 2.2 Departmental Criteria for PTR Assessment